Asterix (1993 video game): Gameplay

 The player controls the short and mustached Gaul who has to progress through levels located all across Europe, fighting Romans and various aggressive animals along the way, to rescue his friend Obelix before Caesar throws him to the lions.
 The gameplay takes place in 50 BC.
 Gaul is entirely occupied by the Romans.
 One small Gaulish village continues to defy the occupying forces, thanks to a magic potion which makes them invincible.
 Obelix however has vanished as the Romans captured him and took him to an unknown destination.

 Reception

 Both Asterix and The Smurfs were much more popular in Europe, and most of the games in their respective series never made it over into the North American market.

+Asterx sold over 700,000 copies.